ua-snap/sea-ice-atlas/README.md

      Lower Right (-119.7500000,  40.0000000) (119d45' 0.00"W, 40d 0' 0.00"N)
      Center      (-149.8750000,  60.1250000) (149d52'30.00"W, 60d 7'30.00"N)
      ...
-     NoData Value=-128
-     ...
      ```

-     If the bounding box or NoData values do not look like this, talk to whoever generated the data.
+     If the bounding box does not look like this, talk to whoever generated the data.
 Or, you may be able to correct the data bounding box with the ```etc/reproject.sh``` script as a last resort.
  1. If you are starting with GeoTIFF files, not a NetCDF file, the GeoTIFF file names need to be in the format ```seaice_conc_sic_mean_pct_monthly_ak_YYYY_MM.tif``` before you can continue.
 If the GeoTIFF files are not named like this, you can modify and run the ```etc/rename_geotiffs.pl``` script to rename them.
  1. Update the ```etc/netcdf2raster.r``` script as required to change paths/configuration.
 If you are starting with a NetCDF file, set ```doNetCDF = TRUE``` and make sure to set the ```ncFilePath``` variable.
 If you are starting with GeoTIFFs, set ```doNetCDF = FALSE``` and set ```outDirPath``` to your GeoTIFF directory (```ncFilePath``` will be ignored).
 Then run the file and it will eventually emit ~1,968 GeoTIFFs as well as an SQL file.  (*Note*, there will likely be a huge number of warnings when this script runs, but it should be OK.)
  1. Generate the mapfile.